weakvar/FrameBuilder/README.md

 # FrameBuilder

-FrameBuilder is a lightweight library designed for building frame-based interfaces in a simple manner inspired by AutoLayout.
-It provides a fluent API for constructing layout attributes and generating a frame, which can be applied to any UIView with ease.
+FrameBuilder is a lightweight library designed for building frame-based views on UIKit in an easy to understand syntax inspired by AutoLayout.

-Instead of calculating every pixel of the frame for your UIView:
+Instead of manually calculating the frame for your UIView:
 ```swift
 let fooView = UIView()
 fooView.frame = CGRect(